-Dates, prunes, and dried apricots are a few of the dried food sources highest in phytoestrogens (
+Dates, prunes, and dried apricots are a few of the dried fruits highest in phytoestrogens (

-What’s more, dried fruits are chock full of fiber and other important nutrients, making them a healthy snack.
+What’s more, dried fruits are chock-full of fiber and other important nutrients that make them a healthy snack (

-Summary Dried fruits are a potent source of phytoestrogens.
+Dried fruits are potent sources of phytoestrogens.
 Dried apricots, dates, and prunes are some of the dried fruits with the highest phytoestrogen content.

 Sesame seeds are small, fiber-packed seeds that are commonly incorporated into Asian dishes to add a delicate crunch and nutty flavor.

 They are also quite rich in phytoestrogens, among other important nutrients.

 Interestingly, a small 2006 study found that the consumption of sesame seed powder may affect estrogen levels in postmenopausal women (

 Study participants consumed 50 grams of sesame seed powder daily for 5 weeks.
 This not only increased estrogen activity but also improved blood cholesterol levels (

 Sesame seeds are a potent source of phytoestrogens.
 Regularly eating sesame seeds has been shown to increase estrogen activity in postmenopausal women.

 Garlic is a popular ingredient that adds a pungent flavor and aroma to dishes.